thanhle30/thanhle30.github.io/_pages/about.md

 - Taught Olympiad Math (Number Theory, Combinatorics) for high school students in Kon Tum, Vietnam (July 2020, July 2022)

 ## Materials
+- UNL Putnam Seminar 2024: Here are some resources that I created: [Proof by Contradiction](/files/Putnam/Putnam_240926_PfByContrad.pdf), [Induction](/files/Putnam/Putnam_241017_Induction.pdf), [Extremal Heuristic](/files/Putnam/Putnam_241114_ExtremalHeuristics.pdf).
+I did not write up solutions, but contact me if you want to know where to find solutions!
-In Spring 2024, I had a reading course on the first 4 chapters of *Probability: Theory and Examples* by Rick Durrett.
+- In Spring 2024, I had a reading course on the first 4 chapters of *Probability: Theory and Examples* by Rick Durrett.
 I wrote up some [key concepts](/files/Durrett_Book_Theory.pdf) and a few [exercises](/files/Durrett_Book_Exercises.pdf).

 ## Other Stuff
 My hobbies: Soccer, Writing.
 I maintain a little blog in Vietnamese [here \(Facebook page\)](https://www.facebook.com/thanhlewriter).